gitpress/adventures/html/01_hello_html/_2_a_good_text_editor.md

+# The right tools

 A good text editor is essential for any web developer.
 At the moment there are a fair few good choices and ultimately it can come down to personal preferance.
 Here are a few:

-## Text Editors
+### Text Editors

 #### Sublime Text

 This is one of the most popular text editors around.
 You can buy it for around $80 but they also offer an unlimited trial version which should be good for a web beginner.
+[Sublime Text](http://www.sublimetext.com/) is a great product but development appears to have slowed recently but it remains of the best, if not **the** best text editor around.

-Atom.io
+#### Atom.io

+[Atom.io](https://atom.io/) is one of the newer text editors around.
+It is now open source and free.
+It is developed by [GitHub](https://github.com/) a collaborative platform that developers use to host and share code.
+It is still early in its development but offers a lot of potential.
+It is similar to Sublime Text.

+> If GitHub and other terms feel a bit intimidating, don't worry.
+Every learner feels the same.
+So many terms and technologies.
+Keep on trucking.
+You'll soon get a handle on them!

-TextMate
+#### TextMate

+[TextMate](http://macromates.com/) is a popular text editor for the Mac platform.

 #### NotePad++